28 Apr Best Air Purifier with Washable Filter

 Advanced Odor Control Filter

 The second filter (middle filter) is the Advanced Odor Control filter.
 It’s a carbon-rich filter and protects you against pet odors, kitchen odors, smoke, and VOCs.
 The AOC is washable.
 It can help you save a bundle in the final analysis.

 The third filter is the HEPA filter.
 Now, this HEPA filter captures 99.97 percent of a set of common airborne particles and allergens.
 It delivers peace-of-mind by removing smoke, dust, pet dander, pollen, and even microbial organisms such as bacteria.
 But this filter needs to be replaced after a certain duration.

 The PlasmaWave Technology

-While ionizers only produce negation ions (anions), this technology pumps out both anions and cations.
-It reduces the amount of static electricity in indoor particles by neutralizing their charge.
+The technology reduces the amount of static electricity in indoor particles by neutralizing their charge.
 After that, these neutral particles are sucked into the air purifier’s air flow and eliminated.
-The PlasmaWave technology slows down mold grow rate while reducing odors and smoke.
+The PlasmaWave technology slows down mold growth rate while disintegrating odors, VOCs, and smoke for easier removal.